Villő Kormos

 Gyongyver Villő Kormos (born 2 August 1988) is a Hungarian diver.

 Career

 At age sixteen, Kormos became one of the youngest divers to compete at the 2004 Summer Olympics in Athens.
 She placed thirty-second in the preliminary rounds of the women's springboard event, with a score of 193.68.

-At the 2008 Summer Olympics in Beijing, Kormos competed for the second time in women's springboard event, along with her compatriot Nóra Barta.
+At the 2008 Summer Olympics in Beijing, Kormos competed for the second time in the women's springboard event, along with her compatriot Nóra Barta.
 She placed twenty-fourth in the preliminary rounds of the competition, with a score of 247.95.

 Kormos is a full-time member of Rugóláb Lendület SE in Budapest, being coached and trained by Katalin Haász.

 She announced her retirement on March 8, 2018.